Driven by a mission that seeks to develop the whole person - spiritually, intellectually, physically, and emotionally.

 - A rigorous educational program in each discipline, using a liberal arts approach

-- Forming strong relationships among students and faculty, the hallmark of a Viatorian education
+- Forming strong relationships among students and faculty, the hallmark of Viatorian education

 Educating each student

-- The Querbes Scholars Program allows students of exceptional academic promise, highly motivated, and imbued with a faith-based concern for others less talented and less favored to enrich their years at Saint Viator High School through activities that foster personal growth, intellectual independence and faith enrichment
+- The Querbes Scholars Program allows highly motivated students of exceptional academic promise and imbued with a faith-based concern for others less talented and less favored to enrich their years at Saint Viator High School through activities that foster personal growth, intellectual independence and faith enrichment.

 - The Reverend Mark R. Francis, C.S.V.
-International Program provides a supportive environment that focuses on a student's needs, and enables him/her to develop the cultural understanding and performance skills necessary to function appropriately and successfully in both academic and social situations
+International Program provides a supportive environment that focuses on a student's needs, and enables him or her to develop the cultural understanding and performance skills necessary to function appropriately and successfully in both academic and social situations.

 ACT Test Scores

 - Our students’ average ACT composite scores are close to 6 points higher than state and national averages.The top 25 percent of the Class of 2015 averaged a composite score of 31.8.

 Advanced Placement Test Results

-- 16 Advanced Placement courses offered in biology, calculus, chemistry, English, French, history, Italian, physics and Spanish
+- 16 Advanced Placement courses offered in biology, calculus, chemistry, English, history, Italian, physics and Spanish.

-- In 2014, Saint Viator High School students earned college credit on 80% of the tests they took
+- In 2015, Saint Viator High School students earned college credit on 77% of the tests they took.

-- 86% of our AP students scored a 3 or higher
+- 77% of our AP students scored a 3 or higher.

-- More than 50% of the students enrolled as a junior or senior took at least one AP class during the 2013-2014 school year
+- 55% of the students enrolled as a junior or senior took at least one AP class during the 2014-2015 school year.

 Access to Technology

-- Classrooms are equipped with computer, LCD technology and SMARTboards and interactive whiteboards
+- Classrooms are equipped with computers, LCD technology and SMARTboards and interactive whiteboards.

-- Two wireless computer labs, Modern World Language lab, Writing Lab, Math Lab give students access to the resources they need to succeed academically
+- One wireless computer lab, two computer labs, Modern World Language lab, Writing Lab and Math Lab give students access to the resources they need to succeed academically.